sanjumsanthosh/Learn_Pytest/Chapter 7/README.md

 ### Evauating the  features to test

 * its generatlly good to prioritze the functions for testings.
 Recent > core > Risk  Problematic > Expertise

+### Creatign Test Cases

+* Start with a happy path is better because
+  * makes thinking abt the other criteria pretty easy
+  * we must hurry and test the happy path